turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - SetRelativeOffset(Vector value)	-- Apply a relative offset (relative to facing direction)
 - SetFootPlacementEnabled(bool value)	--Enable/disable foot placement with inverse kinematics
 - SetCharacterToCharacterCollisionDisabled(bool value)	-- Set whether character collision with other characters is disabled or not for this character (default: false)
+- SetLocked2D(bool value)	-- locks the character position to the 2D plane (XY translation, rotation is unlocked but it can only move sideways)
+- IsLocked2D() : bool	-- returns true if the position is locked to the 2D plane

 - GetHealth() : int	-- Get the current health
 - GetWidth() : float	-- Get the horizontal size of the character capsule (same as capsule radius)